 With a defined benefit PAYG system, there is a benefit scale known to you in advance.
 Undoubtedly, it will be subject to amendment from time to time, for political or other reasons (see the WASPI discussion, for example), but it is otherwise pre-determined in nature.
 With a funded scheme, on the other hand, you can never make predictions about benefits with any certainty at all over the medium to long term.

 A major defect of funded pensions is, therefore, that there can be no guarantee about the results.
 The high administration costs, coupled with any prolonged period of low nominal returns, will depress outcomes.
 Unfortunate investment choices will do the same.
 If any part of the pension saving regime is voluntary, many – particularly the young and the poor – will make only the minimum allowable contribution.
-Even where the contribution is compulsory, it will largely be made at the expense of other saving, i.e. it will replace voluntary saving rather than being in addition to it.
+Even where the contribution is compulsory, it will be made largely at the expense of other saving, i.e. it will replace voluntary saving rather than being in addition to it.
 Overall, the resultant risk is that a significant section of the population will not end up with sufficient to sustain a decent standard of living.

 The main fallacy underlying proposals such as Reform Scotland’s comes from a skewed comparison, which is that of a PAYG set-up operating in adverse demographic conditions with a FF arrangement which has the good fortune to experience sustained favourable investment conditions.
 If instead the PAYG scheme is in balance regarding contributions and benefits then there is no problem.
 If the economy tanks, there will be a call for pension subsidies, irrespective of the take-up of funded pension provision.

 To be fair, Reform Scotland does acknowledge this, by telling us that the state would be providing a safety net, in the form of a “minimum guaranteed income in old age”, in the same way as is done currently via Pension Credit; but, the implications of this caveat are not dwelt on in the report.